Before you set out to go on vacation, you have to decide what you will do with your air conditioner. Are you setting it on or turning it off?

 To save energy, set your thermostat in the low to mid-80s while you’re away in the warm months or the low to mid-60s in the cold months.
 If you have a programmable thermostat, then set it to adjust the temperature to your typical setting a day or two before you return home so it can begin to cool or warm up your home for your arrival.
 If you have a programmable thermostat, utilize the vacation setting for this purpose.

 If you have any questions about what to do before leaving on vacation, or if you’d like a cooling system serviced in your San Diego home, contact Tarpy Plumbing, Heating & Air today for more information!
-We are available 24/7 for emergency repairs as well as regular maintenance.
+We are available 7 days a week for emergency repairs as well as regular maintenance.